 Alkalinity is a measure of the water's ability to neutralize acidity.
-An alkalinity test measures the level of bicarbonates, carbonates, and hydroxides in water from the geologic materials of the aquifer from which the water is drawn, such as limestone and dolomite.
+An alkalinity test measures the level of bicarbonates, carbonates, and hydroxides in water.
+These compoounds get into the water from the geologic materials of the aquifer from which the water is drawn, such as limestone and dolomite.
 Test results are generally expressed as "ppm of calcium carbonate (CaCO3)".
 The desirable range for irrigation water is 0 to 100 ppm calcium carbonate.
 Levels between 30 and 60 ppm are considered optimum for most plants.

-A recent University of Massachusetts Extension greenhouse water study found that pH in the range of 7-8 is common in most waters in Massachusetts.
-This is not a problem unless the alkalinity exceeds the acceptable range.
+A UMass Extension greenhouse water study found that pH in the range of 7-8 is common in most water sources found in Massachusetts.
+These higher pH levels are typically not a problem unless the alkalinity exceeds the acceptable range.
 High pH/high alkalinity water is common in Berkshire County and sometimes is found in other parts of the state.

 Potential adverse effects on nutrition

 In most cases irrigating with water having a "high pH" causes no problems as long as the alkalinity is low.
-This water will probably have little effect on growing medium pH because it has little ability to neutralize acidity.
+High pH water has little effect on growing medium pH because it has little ability to neutralize acidity.
 This situation is typical for many growers using municipal water in Massachusetts, including water originating from the Quabbin Reservoir.

 Of greater concern is the case where water having both high pH and high alkalinity is used for irrigation.
 In Massachusetts this situation is most common in Berkshire County.
-One reason is that the pH of the growing medium may increase significantly with time.
+One reason is that the pH of the growing medium tends to increase significantly with time.
+In effect the water acts as a constant and dilute solution of limestone!
 This increase may be so large that normal lime rates must be reduced by as much as 50%.
-In effect the water acts as a constant and dilute solution of limestone!
 The problem is most serious when plants are grown in small containers because small volumes of soil are poorly buffered to pH change.
-Therefore, the combination of high pH and high alkalinity is of particular concern in plug seedling trays.
-Trace element deficiencies such as of iron and manganese and imbalances of calcium (Ca) and magnesium (Mg) can result from irrigating with high alkalinity water.
+Therefore, the combination of high pH and high alkalinity is of particular concern in plug and seedling trays.
+Trace element deficiencies such as of iron and manganese and imbalances of calcium (Ca) and magnesium (Mg) can also result from irrigating with high alkalinity water.